 From a parenting perspective, discipline – especially positive discipline – is the act of teaching kids the best way to behave and act in the world at large.

-- Teach children how to do better: The aim of positive discipline is to teach children how to do better, not to cause them suffering.
+- Teaching children how to do better: The aim of positive discipline is to teach children how to do better, not to cause them suffering.

-- Identify why a child is misbehaving: Kids often misbehave for a reason.
+- Identifying why a child is misbehaving: Kids often misbehave for a reason.
 If we can find the reason and address it, the source of the misbehavior disappears.

-- Show a child respect: No one wants to listen to or be a disciple of someone who is disrespectful.
+- Showing a child respect: No one wants to listen to or be a disciple of someone who is disrespectful.

-- Demonstrate active listening to a child: A major way we can show our children respect is by listening to their thoughts and feelings and validating them.
+- Demonstrating active listening to a child: A major way we can show our children respect is by listening to their thoughts and feelings and validating them.

-- Focus on solutions: Instead of punishing kids for wrongdoing, parents can work on solutions to problems.
+- Focusing on solutions: Instead of punishing kids for wrongdoing, parents can work on solutions to problems.

 Unquestionably, the best teachers are those who connect with their students in a way that makes their students want to listen, pay attention, and learn.